Published

 Step 3: Implementation & Vendor Coordination

 Planning is one thing; implementation is where business impact is felt.
-Manufacturing IT leaders know ERP can’t be treated as just another application; it’s the backbone of operations.
+Manufacturing IT leaders know ERP cannot be treated as just another application; it is the backbone of operations.

 Servers, databases, and application layers often tie directly into ERP.
 If you refresh infrastructure without lining up with ERP vendor requirements, you risk downtime or incompatibility.
-That’s why sequencing matters:
+That is why sequencing matters:

 • Work with ERP vendors early to avoid double migrations.

-• Use a modular, cloud-ready architecture so the next ERP shift doesn’t trigger another infrastructure overhaul.
+• Use a modular, cloud-ready architecture so the next ERP shift does not trigger another infrastructure overhaul.

 • Align cutovers with production schedules to minimize disruption.